 - When your baby is 8 or 9 months old, you can start offering small pieces of healthy finger foods.
 These could include grilled chicken, cooked carrots, or cut up fresh fruit.

 - The best drinks for your baby are breast milk, formula, and water.
-Juice, soft drinks, and sports drinks add extra calories and sugar that your baby doesn’t need.
+Don’t be tempted to give your older baby (older than 6 months) juice, soft drinks, and sports drinks.
+These add extra calories and sugar that your baby doesn’t need.
 Only put breast milk or formula in your baby’s bottle.

 Toddlers and preschoolers